Post-Pandemic Senior Living Changes Here to Stay

 As one might have expected, senior housing occupancy sharply decreased in Q2, falling 2.8% in the second quarter of 2020 from 87.7% to 84.9%.
 This is its lowest recorded level.
 These numbers demonstrate a simple truth—many people are fearful of placing their loved one in a care community.

-To change this risk calculation, families and residents need reassurance.
+To change this risk calculation in our post-pandemic world, families and residents need reassurance.
 They need to know that their health, safety, and wellbeing is paramount.
 To do that, providers must demonstrate that they’re doing everything in their power to protect their community.

 The simple truth is, most senior living communities weren’t built for infection control.
 For the right reasons, they were focused instead on communal building and centralized living.
 In a way, it was too group focused—many meals, activities, and engagement opportunities were in-person, in large groups, and in tightly packed areas.